LaiJunBin/vue3-drop-file-upload/README.md

 Name       | Description   |
 ----------------|----------|
 selectFile       | Call the native select file window, which still dispatches an upload event when a file is changed. |
+clearFile        | Clear value of the file input.

 ## Customize Content (slot)
 Name  |  Description  |